 In the context of art education, Surrealist games can be a useful tool to disinhibit students and unlock their creativity.More so, they are a valuable component of any open-ended art exploration and a wonderful addition to project-based curriculums.

 What makes Chagall’s art so special?
-Ask me, and I would say it is the richness of the imaginary world he built with his art.
-Of course, he was an outstanding colorist, but I don’t believe his works would have been as powerful without the incredible set of characters that he created.
-His paintings are
+Ask me, and I’ll tell you that what makes Chagall’s art so special is the rich imaginary world he created through his paintings.
+Of course, he was an outstanding colorist, but I don’t believe his works would have been as powerful without the incredible set of characters that he

 Why Chagall?
 I was thirteen and about to start art school when 150 of Chagall’s painting arrived in Turin for an incredible exhibition of the artists’ oeuvre.
 To this day, I remember the guided tour I joined with my parents and the incredible journey we did through Chagall’s art and life: 19th century Russia, the